 Jennifer is offering one-on-ones; see Extras 2018 for details.

 Jonas is the author of more than thirty novels, with more than two million copies sold.
 On multiple occasions he has outranked Stephen King and Dean Koontz on the Amazon top one hundred Most Popular Authors list.
 Two of his bestselling series have been optioned for film/TV.
 He has traveled extensively throughout the world to scout settings for his thrillers.
 Jonas is a full-time editor for Vesuvian Media Group and offers freelance editing on the side.
-Jonas joined us for our Friday Night Variety Show; this year, he’s joining us for the conference.
+Jonas joined us for our first Friday Night Variety Show, and we’re pleased to have him back this year.
 More at jonassaul.com.

 Jonas is offering one-on-ones; see Extras 2018 for details.